Greece Moments Greece Moments

 Kalo Livadi Beach

-A plus point at Kalo Livadi Beach is the Omisu Beach Bar, which offers small snacks and even homemade pizza and cool drinks in a relaxed atmosphere.
+A bonus at Kalo Livadi Beach is the Omisu Beach Bar, which offers light snacks, homemade pizza, and cool drinks in a relaxed atmosphere.
 From the Church of Panagia Kalolivadiani above the beach you can enjoy a fantastic view over the bay.

 Panagia Kalolivadiani Kythnos Kalo Livadi